 When it comes to keywords, you might not know where you start.
 With so many different courses and qualifications, it can be overwhelming.

 A good piece of advice to remember is that your keywords shouldn’t be too broad.
 Bidding on vague phrases like ‘master’s degree’ will waste time, money and leads – three things colleges can’t afford to lose in paid advertising.
+Prospective students will probably be in the research phase and an enrolment could be months down the line.

 To create an effective strategy, you need to know how people search.
 They’ll be looking for specific programs, so that’s what you should be targeting.
 Structure your campaigns around the courses you offer and you’ll see your click-through rate increase while your cost per click goes down.